-- Uverify the voltage selector switch is set to the desired voltage and locked. - Verify the emergency stop switch is pulled out. - Verify the radiator and surrounding shroud are clear of debris.
+- ☐ Verify all electrical connections at the connection lugs, if equipped, are tight and wired correctly. - Verify the voltage selector switch is set to the desired voltage and locked. - Verify the emergency stop switch is pulled out.

 Manually Starting the Unit